bobanetwork/boba_legacy/boba_documentation/Engineering_update_9.md

 February 13, 2022

 Greetings from your engineering team.
 As noted, we have a transitioned to a 7 day tech update cycle.
-The main goal is to support a quickly-growing messaging infrastructure, which will take this and other material and make sure that it more broadly distributed compared to what Boba did in the past.
+The main goal is to support a quickly-growing messaging infrastructure, which will take this and other material and make sure that it is more broadly distributed compared to what Boba did in the past.

 ## 1. Roadmap and Whitepaper - update